Want to know all the basics about Siberian tigers? Here you go:

 In zoos, Siberians live from 10 to 12 years.
 In the wild, up to 15 years.
 And if they live in sanctuaries, then they are in luck, for they can live up to 25 years.

-During the 20th century they were hunted, and their numbers plummeted from tens of thousands to 40 individuals in the wild.
+During the 20th century, they were hunted.
+Their numbers plummeted from tens of thousands to 40 individuals in the wild.

 And the numbers have kept rising.
-In 2018, Russia’s Ministry of Nature estimated there were about 500 adult Siberian tigers and 100 cubs in the wild.
-And they expect that by 2023 there will be 700 individuals.
+In 2018, Russia’s Ministry of Nature estimated there were about 500 adults and 100 cubs in the wild.
+And they expect that by 2023 there will be 700 tigers.

 The Siberian tiger may be better off than its cousins, whose populations are declining.
 But Siberians still face threats.

 The main one is illegal logging.
 Logging causes a loss of habitat.
-That means less deer and other animals.
-And tigers are left with less preys to eat.
+That means fewer deer and other animals.
+And tigers are left with less prey to eat.